Plumsail/forms-docs/Public/microsoft-flow.rst

-.. title:: Processing Plumsail Forms in Power Automate
+.. title:: Processing Plumsail Forms in MS Power Automate

 .. meta::
    :description: How to get info from forms' submissions with our connector and use them in your flows

-Processing submissions of online forms designed with Plumsail Forms in Power Automate (MS Flow)
+Processing submissions of online forms designed with Plumsail Forms in MS Power Automate
 ====================================================================================================

 |Flow| allows you to integrate various apps and services by creating